Robert E. Brant

 He may be entering a timesheet while he dissects a tax problem and actively participates in a meeting.
 Just when you think there is no possible way he could be listening and doing so much simultaneously, out will pop a sentence that gets right to the heart of the matter.
 Those who have not been initiated will often sit back in stunned silence, even awe.
 But this is an everyday thing for Bob, as his clients have come to know and appreciate.

-Bob's practice is most concentrated in the areas of estate and wealth planning and employment benefits.
+Bob's practice is most concentrated in the areas of estate and wealth planning, tax planning, and employment benefits.
 He represents a large number of medical practices and works in the taxation, estate planning, retirement planning and business planning areas.
 In addition, he works on a number of health care-related matters, has structured numerous physician practice mergers, and has been involved in designing compensation systems for many of these practices.

 Bob also lectures extensively, both locally and nationally, to various professional organizations and trade associations in the areas of tax, estate and retirement planning.

 Consistent with his ability to juggle multiple responsibilities at the same time, Bob is involved in a wide variety of management and committee functions at Katz Teller.
 He is a long-time member of the firm’s compensation committee, chairs the firm’s retirement plan committee, and serves on the finance and benefits committees.

 Employee Benefits Experience

 Since 1975, Bob has been involved in implementing well over 3,500 new and restated retirement plans for clients in the Cincinnati area and in several other states and has designed and structured numerous defined benefit plans saving hundreds of thousands of dollars in taxes for each of many different clients.

 Represents numerous families with eight- and nine-figure net worths with respect to their succession planning including:

 - One family will have passed $10-$15 million dollars to heirs, gift and estate tax free using five separate Charitable Lead Trusts.